Huntley Church of England Primary School Curriculum.

 Some aspects of the curriculum are delivered through topic weeks or days.
 The timetable is suspended and activities are focused on a key theme.
 This may be related to any curriculum area, special festival or event.

 The school offers a variety of clubs for children to participate in during and after school.
 These include football, netball, cricket, choir, drama and science clubs.
 In addition a peripatetic music teacher delivers guitar lessons during school.
-In years four, five and six, children have the chance to take part in weekend PGL residential.
+In years four, five and six, children have the chance to take part in weekend P.G.L residential.
 Year sixes visit the Isle of Wight with children from the other GLOWMATCH schools.
+There are opportunities for the children to be involved in a large number of school sports team, including: kwik cricket, high five netball, tag rugby and boys and girls football.
+In addition we take full advantage of other sports events and competitions

 Daily worship is an important part of school life where we celebrate our values.
 We have strong links with the church where we hold termly services to celebrate Christian festivals.
 Members from the Church community also lead a weekly ‘Open the Book’ assembly.